RAAF Base Woomera: Historical

 The centre line of the airfield was surveyed by Len Beadell in early 1947.
 A RAF Dakota was the first aircraft to use the field, as it landed at Woomera on 19 June 1947.
 It brought General Evetts and a party of British scientists to inspect the airfield which was recently completed.
 During 2015, all of the Woomera aerodrome aircraft parking aprons (4), taxiways and the main runway, were all refurbished in $40M upgrade.
-In 2016, through public tender, a significant repair was made to Hangar 1, and in 2018 the airmovements terminal was refurbished and a new secure-storage facility built.
+In 2016, through public tender, a significant repair was made to Hangar 1, and in 2018 the air movements terminal was refurbished and a new secure-storage facility built.
 A new connecting road between the magazine area (west of the airfield) and the northern end of the main runway was constructed.
-A new security control gate facility is under construction (2018) approximately 1 km north of Woomera Village, at the entrance to Base Sector North of RAAF Base Woomera.
+The construction of a new security control gate facility was completed in the later months of 2018, approximately 1 km north of Woomera Village, at the entrance to Base Sector North of RAAF Base Woomera.

 The first control tower at the Woomera Test Range originally came from RAAF Base Uranquinty, New South Wales.
 The tower was disassembled by No. 2 Airfield Construction Squadron in the late 1940s and shipped to Woomera, where it was re-erected and reopened in the early 1950s at Evetts Field.
 The main control tower at Woomera aerodrome was constructed in 1953 and is still active.
 In 2016 the Department of Defence announced plans to replace the control cabin and an upgrade to all communications, electrical, mechanical and hydraulic services to the building in order to comply with building code requirements.